SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ![](assets/chapter-2-2-images/01.Training-lab-04.png)

 As a second solution, we can use: As we already know, the operator for division **`/`** operates differently on integers and floating-point numbers. **When dividing integer with integer** (for example **`int`**), **the result is also an integer**.
-Therefore, we can search for a way to convert the floating-point numbers of the height and the width of the classroom into integers and then divide them.
+Therefore, we can search for a way to convert the floating-point numbers of the height and the width of the training lab into integers and then divide them.

 In this case, there could be **data loss** after removing the fractional part, so it is necessary for the conversion to be indicated **explicitly** (explicit typecasting).
 To indicate explicit conversion, we use the operator for converting data **`(type)`** by replacing the word **type** with the needed **data type** and place it **before the variable**.
 More for converting data types you can find out in the book ["Въведение в програмирането с Java", стр.
 119-123](http://www.introprogramming.info/intro-java-book/read-online/glava3-operatori-i-izrazi/#_Toc243587227).